robotix/2020.robotix.in/_events/nexus.md

 * Dimensions of the arena are to be considered with a maximum tolerance of 10%.

+* Onboard camera for the runs will be provided by TEAM Robotix.
+The model of the webcam used is :  https://www.logitech.com/en-us/product/hd-pro-webcam-c920s

 #### Task

 ##### The Barcode
 ![](/img/event/nexus/n1.jpg){:.img-responsive}

-The barcode consists of 4 white strips which are either thin (10mm wide) or thick (20 mm wide) separated by black tape.
-Reading from left to right, each white strip corresponds to 1-bit which is either a 0 or 1.
+* The barcode consists of 4 white strips which are either thin (10mm wide) or thick (20 mm wide) separated by black tape.

+* Reading from left to right, each white strip corresponds to 1-bit which is either a 0 or 1.
+A thick strip corresponds to a 1 and a thin strip corresponds to a 0.
 The total width of the barcode is always 100mm.
+Further, the barcode is surrounded by a 5cm thick black boundary around it.

-The barcode can represent binary numbers from 0000 to 1111 (which correspond to 0-15 in decimal number system).
+* The barcode can represent binary numbers from 0000 to 1111 (which correspond to 0-15 in decimal number system).

 ##### Round 1

 * The arena consists of 2-D green circles and 2D non-green triangles and quadrilaterals.
-The circle will be of a 10cm diameter with an approximately equal 20cm distance between the centres of consecutive circles.
+The circle will approximately be of a 10cm diameter with an approximately equal 20cm distance between the centres of consecutive circles.

-* The robot makes has to move from the start point to the endpoint moving along the circles.
+* The robot has to move from the start point to the endpoint moving along the circles.
 It has to move through each circle without straying from the path.
 The path is defined by always following the next closest circle.

 * The path branches after each 2D obstacle which can be either a triangle or a quadrilateral based on which, the bot has to decide which direction to proceed in- right or left.
+The directions can be different for different runs..

-* If it’s a triangle, the bot has to proceed towards the left and towards right if it’s a quadrilateral.
+* For example, if it’s a triangle, the bot has to proceed towards the left and towards right if it’s a quadrilateral.
 It also has to blink an LED once if it’s a triangle and twice if it’s a quadrilateral obstacle.

-* Note : The number of times the bot has to blink its LED as well as the direction of traversal can change in different runs.

 ##### Round 2

 * In the second round, the distance between the circles will vary and not remain uniform.
-Further, obstacles, which will also be quadrilaterals, will contain a barcode that the bot has to read.
+Further, obstacles, which will only be quadrilaterals, will contain a barcode that the bot has to read.

 *  The paths branching from each of these obstacles will be of different colors.
 Depending on the information scanned, if the path to be followed is green, the bot has to blink an LED once, twice if it is blue and thrice if it is red.
+The number of times corresponding to a colour may change for different runs.

 * Then it has to scan the paths and has to either turn right, left or keep moving forward.

-* If it’s a triangle, the bot has to proceed towards the left and towards right if it’s a quadrilateral.
-It also has to blink an LED once if it’s a triangle and twice if it’s a quadrilateral obstacle.

-* Note : The number of times the bot has to blink its LED as well as the direction of traversal can change in different runs.
+For example:

 **No. on node**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Path to be chosen**<br />
 0,3,6,9,12,15&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Green path <br />
 1,4,7,10,13&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Red path <br />
 2,5,8,11,14&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Blue path <br />

+* However, colour of path to be chosen may change for different runs.

-The last node will be a plain black square.
+* The last node will be a plain black square.
 Taking the average of the numbers scanned so far, it has to either turn right, left or move forward. <br />

 **Average**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Turn**<br />
 0-5&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Forward<br />